electron-highlighter/vscode/README.md

 	<br>
 </div>

 Electron Highlighter Syntax is a dark UI and syntax theme for VS Code.
-This started as the official[[1]](#footnote) VS Code port of my [Electron Highlighter syntax theme for Atom](https://github.com/mikemcbride/electron-highlighter-syntax), but I have since switched to using VS Code as my main editor so it's no longer really a "port".
+This started as the <span id="#footnote-back">official</span>[[1]](#footnote) VS Code port of my [Electron Highlighter syntax theme for Atom](https://github.com/mikemcbride/electron-highlighter-syntax), but I have since switched to using VS Code as my main editor so it's no longer really a "port".

 ## Screenshots